subinacls/Filibuster/README.md

     """ required for covert testing """
     Please install python DNS module with: `easy_install dnspython`

-  Currently the application relies on iptables to configure the kernel for port redirection to the servers listening port.
-Currently I have no other solution other than scapy listening for matching packets and replying with raw sockets
+  Currently the application relies on iptables for port redirection to the servers listening port other solutions, utilize scapy to handle all packet manipulation

   [-] Commandline Usage: ...